markuspeitl/static-site-gen-tools/application-cv/projects/projects-list.md

 I wrote most of their ondewo-grpc-generator and proposed it as a reuseable and maintainable method of generating our clients.

+I also wrote a document outlining code quality guidelines to be integrated into the development workflow.

 # Common Voice

 <e-relate-ref>jobs ondewo</e-relate-ref>